nrs-org/novelslop/content/vol_01/chap_09.typ

   Recently, Uta was starting to lose touch with the idols she followed, but missing a post from Anna-san definitely was an ominous sign.
-Anna-san was one of the top idol in the industry, who became popular for being the "introverted idol", making her able to deeply resonate with with people who had trouble in socializing.
+Anna-san was one of the top idol in the industry, who became popular for being the "introverted idol", making her able to deeply resonate with people who had trouble in socializing.
 Her charms were even effective to Uta, someone who was the literal opposite of her general audience.